Etale cohomology, purity and formality with torsion coefficients: Main results in the homologically graded case

 We also have a statement for the little disks operad $\oper{D}$.
-This operad does not quite fit our theorem since this is not an operad in the category of schemes.
-Nevertheless, one can construct a model $C_*(\oper{D},\F_\l)$ equipped with an action of the Grothendieck-Teichmüller group $\widehat{GT}$, which promotes $C_*(\oper{D},\F_\l)$ to an operad in the category of Tate complexes.
+This does not quite fit our theorem since this is not an operad in the category of schemes.
+Nevertheless, one can construct a model of $C_*(\oper{D},\F_\l)$ equipped with an action of the Grothendieck-Teichmüller group $\widehat{GT}$, which promotes $C_*(\oper{D},\F_\l)$ to an operad in the category of Tate complexes.

 \begin{theo} The dg-operad $C_*(\oper{D},\F_\l)$ is $(\l-2)$-formal. \end{theo} \begin{proof} There is an action of $\widehat{GT}$ on an operad $B\widehat{\oper{PAB}}$ constructed by Drinfeld in \cite{drinfeldquasitriangular} (see also \cite[Section 7]{horelprofinite} for more details).
 This is an operad in the category of simplicial profinite sets.
 We can apply $S^\bullet(-,\F_\l)$ to this object (this construction is defined in Section \ref{SecEtale}) and we get a cosimplicial cooperad with an action of $\widehat{GT}$ that we can then dualize to get an operad in simplicial $\F_\l$-vector spaces equipped with an action of $\widehat{GT}$.
 Finally we can apply the Dold-Kan construction to this operad to end up with a dg-operad.
 We claim that the resulting operad is quasi-isomorphic to $C_*(\oper{D},\F_\l)$.
-A similar statement is proven in \cite[Theorem 9.1]{boavidaoperads}.
+The exact same statement for the framed little disks operad is proved in \cite[Theorem 9.1]{boavidaoperads}.
+The group $\widehat{GT}$ comes with a surjective map